 Time left to live out my life.

 Following a sensitive and reflective musical passage and another request to hear his musical box, something wells up inside Henry—the life force, the urge to survive, the libido.
-With two distorted guitar chords forging the path, the song takes a stirring turn with Tony Banks’ entering with sharp chords on the organ and Phil Collins coming in with a perfectly executed drum skip and bash.
-The tension builds and the music absolutely soars with dark energy and a rising tempo to give Peter Hackett the space for a dramatic lead solo recorded with the panning constantly shifting channels so it sounds like his guitar licks are going through your head.
-I can’t say enough about Phil Collins’ drumming in this passage—his work on the toms, the bass drum, the cymbals come together to form one of the best coordinated drum segments I’ve ever heard.
+With two distorted guitar chords forging the path, the song takes a stirring turn with Tony Banks entering with sharp chords on the organ and Phil Collins coming in with a perfectly executed drum skip and bash.
+The tension builds and the music absolutely soars with dark energy and a rising tempo to give Steve Hackett the space for a dramatic lead solo recorded with the panning constantly shifting channels so it sounds like his guitar licks are going through your head.
+I can’t say enough about Phil Collins’ drumming in this passage—his work on the toms, the bass drum, and the cymbals come together to form one of the best-coordinated drum segments I’ve ever heard.

 The band ratchets down the sound to allow Henry to muddle through a passage from “Old King Cole.”
 Gabriel’s voice here paints a picture of a frail old man with tears running down his cheeks as he sings his favorite song for what could be the last time.
 The sudden awareness of the clock shakes him back to fear, to the urge to survive . . . the urge to be a man again: